behnamyazdan/PythonForDataEngineeringCourse/02-DataManipulationAndAnalysis/PythonDataAnalysisAssignments.md

 **Deliverables:**

 - A Jupyter Notebook or Python script documenting your analysis process, including code for each task.
-- Answers to the following questions based on your analysis:
-  - Which product category has the highest total sales?
-  - In which city do customers tend to place the most expensive orders?
-  - Which customers are the most frequent buyers?
-  - Are there any seasonal trends in order patterns?

 This project allows students to practice essential Pandas techniques like data loading, cleaning, filtering, sorting, grouping, aggregation, and saving to Parquet files.
 It encourages them to explore real-world data analysis scenarios and gain practical experience working with e-commerce datasets.